-Using monthly data at the global level, the empirical results indicate that between January 1990 and December 2011, rising food prices have led to increased social unrest, whereas food price volatility - here, the coefficient of variation (i.e., standard deviation divided by mean) of the food price series over the previous three or six months - has not had the posited effect on social unrest.
-In fact, in the best of cases, food price volatility has actually been associated with decreases in social unrest.
+Using monthly data at the global level, the empirical results indicate that for the period 1990-2011, rising food prices have led to increased social unrest, whereas food price volatility - here, the coefficient of variation (i.e., standard deviation divided by mean) of the food price series over the previous three or six months - has not had the posited effect on social unrest.4 In fact, in the best of cases, food price volatility is actually associated with decreases in social unrest.
 In the worst of cases, there is simply no statistically significant relationship between food price volatility and social unrest.
-This is not to say that food price volatility is desirable, however, since episodes of rising food prices are generally positively correlated with episodes of increased food price volatility, and food price volatility today can lead to decreased output - and so higher food prices - in the future (Clapp, 2009; Naylor and Falcon, 2010).
-What this means, however, is that it is difficult to make the case, as so many already have, that food price volatility causes social unrest.
+This is not to say that food price volatility is desirable; food price volatility today can lead to decreased output - and thus higher food prices - in the future (Clapp, 2009; Naylor and Falcon, 2010).
+But it does mean that it is difficult if not impossible to make the case that food price volatility causes social unrest.

-This paper is part of a small literature at the intersection of economics and political science studying the determinants of riots (DiPasquale and Glaeser, 1998; Bohlken and Sergenti, 2010), but it is closest in spirit to a concurrent study by Arezki and Brückner (2011), who look at the relationship between food prices and political instability.
-The analysis in this paper differs from that of Arezki and Brückner in an important way, however.
-This paper relies on monthly food price data, whereas Arezki and Brückner use annual food price data.
+This paper is part of a growing literature at the intersection of economics and political science studying the determinants of riots (DiPasquale and Glaeser, 1998; Bohlken and Sergenti, 2010), but it is perhaps closest in spirit to a working paper by Arezki and Brückner (2011), who look at the relationship between food prices and political instability.
+The analysis in this paper differs from that of Arezki and Brückner in an important way, however: this paper relies on monthly food price data, whereas Arezki and Brückner use annual food price data.
 The advantage of using monthly data is that this allows capturing short-term (i.e., month-to-month) price fluctuations.
 This is important given that people are more likely to react to short-term (i.e., monthly) changes in food price levels and volatility than they are to react to long-term (i.e., annual) changes in price levels and volatility.
 In addition, this study looks at the impact of food price volatility, whereas Arezki and Brückner's does not.
 As such, and also because both papers rely on different identification strategies, the analyses in both papers are complementary.